maninak/tourofcrete/website source/wp-content/plugins/wp-gpx-maps/readme.txt

 Even if you don't have a gps camera, this plugin can retrive the image position starting from the image date and you gpx file.

 Old NGGallery Images (without gps data) and gpx: <a href="http://www.pedemontanadelgrappa.it/mappe/itinerario-3-alta-via-degli-eroi/">http://www.pedemontanadelgrappa.it/mappe/itinerario-3-alta-via-degli-eroi/</a>

+Post Attachments Integration:

+This version is extended by Stephan Klein (https://klein-gedruckt.de/2015/03/wordpress-plugin-wp-gpx-maps/) and supports displaying all images attached to a post without using NGG.

 Translated into 14 languages: